ouuan/naive-ui/src/progress/demos/enUS/line.demo.md

 # Line

-In fact, progress of line type don't need four different styles.
+In fact, the progress of line type doesn't need four different styles.
 However, since UI has designed it, I finally implemented them all.
-It also support `default`, `info`, `success`, `warning` or `error` status.
+It also supports `default`, `info`, `success`, `warning` or `error` status.

 ```html
 <n-space vertical>